hoodunit/purescript-payload/README.md

   </img>
 </a>

 Payload is an HTTP server library for PureScript inspired by [Rust's Rocket](https://rocket.rs/) and [Haskell's Servant](https://haskell-servant.readthedocs.io/en/stable/).

+The basic idea: write one API spec.
+Write handlers as functions returning data.
+Get for free:

+* Request routing
+* Decoding URL parameters, query parameters, and request bodies into typed values
+* Encoding typed values into server responses
+* Client functions for calling the API

+It's like [OpenAPI/Swagger](https://swagger.io/) without the boilerplate and code generation.
+Unlike OpenAPI, if your handlers or clients don't match your spec the code won't compile, so servers and clients always stay in sync with the spec.

 Here is a complete Payload application:

 ```purescript
 import Prelude